Video-Reason/image-gen-reason/README.md

 ## Add Models or Tasks

-VMEvalKit is designed to be easily extensible.
-You can add new video generation models and cognitive tasks with minimal effort:
+You can add new video generation models and reasoning tasks with minimal effort:

 **Adding New Models**